 By writing the remainder problem to a label caption, we will display the answer to the problem.
-We will use the text concatenation function (&) to connect the text string together so the label can be easily inserted into the caption.
+We will use the text concatenation function (+) to connect the text string together so the label can be easily inserted into the caption.

-'Finding the Remainder
+//Finding the Remainder

-IblRemainderPblm.Text = "The remainder of " & txtNumber1.Text & " / " & txtNumber2.Text & " is " IblRemainderAns.Text = RemainderAnswer.ToString
+lblRemainderPblm.Text="Remainder of"+Convert.ToString(txtNumber1.Text)+"/"+Convert.ToString(txtNumber2.Text)+"is"; lblRemainderAns.Text = RemainderAnswer.ToString("F4");

-The following is an extract from the Visual Basic Quick Reference for the Integer Division function.
+The following is an extract from the Visual C# Quick Reference for the Integer Division function.